-Results show that Tregs in skin are TH2 skewed, so in order to determine whether these cells are capable of suppressing type 2 immune responses, mice were injected with Diphtheria toxin to deplete Tregs in both skin and lung tissue.
-There was a notable increase in the expression of Interleukin 13, a profibrotic cytokine involved in TH2 responses in humans, in skin but not in lung tissue.
-Thus, Tregs in skin were found to be important for the regulation of TH2 immune responses, in part through controlling the expression of Interleukin 13.
-Since Tregs in skin attenuate TH2 responses, TH2 cytokines such as interleukin 13 may result in the pathogenesis of tissue fibrosis.
-Furthermore, experiments in which mice were chronically depleted of Tregs showed increased expressions of the TGF-B pathway as well as of the cytokines IL-13 and IL-5, further demonstrating that a reduction in Tregs is associated with an increased TH2 response and enhanced skin fibrosis.
+Since Tregs in the skin were found to have a TH2 bias, the researchers sought to determine whether these cells are capable of suppressing type 2 immune responses.
+After injecting mice with Diphtheria toxin to deplete Tregs in both skin and lung tissue, the researchers identified a notable increase in the expression of Interleukin 13, a pro-fibrotic cytokine involved in TH2 responses in humans, in skin but not in lung tissue.
+Thus, Tregs in skin were found to be important for the regulation of TH2 immune responses, in part through controlling the expression and tissue-specific availability of Interleukin 13.

-Since the expression of genes regulated by GATA3 is significantly enriched in Tregs that reside in the skin, this transcription factor may be largely responsible for the anti-fibrotic effects of this T cell subset.
-GATA3 mediates a transcriptional program in Tregs that allows the cells to suppress TH2 immune responses and regulate the activation and behavior of dermal fibroblasts and ultimately skin fibrosis through the suppression of profibrotic immune responses.
+Since the expression of genes regulated by GATA3 is significantly enriched in Tregs that reside in the skin, this transcription factor may be important to the anti-fibrotic activity of this T cell subset.
+GATA3 mediates a transcriptional program in Tregs that allows the cells to suppress TH2 immune responses and regulate the activation and behavior of dermal fibroblasts, ultimately contributing to the regulation of skin fibrosis through the suppression of profibrotic immune responses.

-Thus, any defects in Treg function may result in fibrosis.
-However, more studies are required to determine the various roles and pathways Tregs use to control fibroblast activation.
+While defects in Treg function could result in fibrosis, more studies are required to determine the precise mechanisms that Tregs use to control fibroblast activation.
 Since the activity of Tregs may depend upon tissue type, it is possible that these cells use different mechanisms to regulate fibroblasts in various locations.
-More focus should be spent on the function of Tregs since understanding their function can support the prevention and treatment of fibrosis in tissues.
+Perhaps a greater effort should be dedicated to interrogating the function of Tregs since understanding their biology could support the prevention and treatment of debilitating fibrotic diseases.